Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 in Explorations before the prior year's data expires.

 Seasonal businesses get one shot at comparing this year to last year in Explorations.
-An ecommerce store analyzing Black Friday 2025 in January 2026 still has the data.
-But by October 2026, Black Friday 2025 data starts expiring.
+An online store looking at Black Friday 2025 in January 2026 still has the data.
+By October 2026, that Black Friday 2025 data starts expiring.
 The second comparison never happens.

-B2B companies with long sales cycles are structurally incompatible with 14-month retention.
-The B2B Stack documented that a single enterprise buying cycle can generate 60-100 website sessions spread over months or years.
-By the time a deal closes, the early touchpoints are deleted.
+B2B companies with long sales cycles never had a chance with 14-month retention.
+The B2B Stack documented that one enterprise buying cycle can throw off 60-100 website sessions spread across months or years.
+By the time the deal closes, the first touchpoints are already deleted.
+You see the bottom of the funnel and none of the top.

 SEO measurement runs on 6-12 month cycles.
-You restructure your site, optimize for a keyword cluster, and wait.
-With 14-month retention in Explorations, you get barely one measurement cycle before the "before" data expires.
-The default 2-month retention makes meaningful SEO analysis in Explorations impossible.
+You rework your site, target a keyword cluster, and then you wait.
+With 14-month retention in Explorations, you get barely one cycle before the "before" data expires.
+On the default 2-month setting, you can't do real SEO analysis in Explorations at all.

-Investor reporting requires multi-year growth trajectories.
-Startups showing a 3-year growth curve to investors cannot build it from GA4 Explorations.
-Aggregated standard reports survive the retention window, but they lack the event-level granularity (cohorts, segments, funnel steps) that makes growth metrics credible.
+Investor reporting needs multi-year growth lines.
+A startup that wants to show a 3-year growth curve can't build it from GA4 Explorations.
+Standard reports do survive the retention window, but they only hold aggregates.
+They miss the cohorts, segments, and funnel steps that make a growth number believable.

 The BigQuery "solution" and what it actually costs

-Google's official recommendation for keeping data beyond 14 months is BigQuery export.
-Every article about GA4 retention mentions it.
-Almost none explain what it actually involves.
+Google's official answer for keeping data past 14 months is BigQuery export.
+Every article on GA4 retention names it.
+Almost none tell you what it takes to use.

-BigQuery export sends raw GA4 event data to Google's data warehouse.
-Daily export creates a new table each day with the prior day's events.
-It's available to all GA4 properties for free.
+BigQuery export ships your raw GA4 event data to Google's data warehouse.
+Each day it writes a new table with the day before's events.
+It's free for every GA4 property.
 Sounds simple.
 It is not.

 The schema is deeply nested.
-The export does not give you clean, flat tables. event_params, user_properties, and items are all nested RECORD arrays.
-Extracting the page URL requires an UNNEST subquery.
-Values are split across four columns: string_value, int_value, float_value, double_value.
-You need to know which column to query for each parameter.
-Every "simple" metric requires SQL that would challenge a mid-level analyst.
+You don't get clean, flat tables. event_params, user_properties, and items arrive as nested RECORD arrays.
+Want one page URL?
+You write an UNNEST subquery.
+The value sits in one of four columns: string_value, int_value, float_value, double_value, and you have to know which one holds the parameter you're after.
+Every "simple" metric turns into SQL that would slow down a mid-level analyst.

 It is not retroactive.
-This is the critical point.
-BigQuery export starts from the day you enable it.
-Data that has already aged out of GA4's retention window is gone permanently.
-There is no backfill.
-If you discover BigQuery in 2026 and your GA4 property has been running since 2023 on the 2-month default, those 2+ years of event data are unrecoverable.
+This is the part that catches people.
+BigQuery export starts the day you turn it on.
+Anything that already aged out of GA4's window is gone, and there is no backfill.
+Find BigQuery in 2026 with a property that's been running since 2023 on the 2-month default, and those 2+ years of event data are not coming back.

-The real cost is not dollars.
-It's complexity.
+The real cost is not money.
+It's skill.
 BigQuery's free tier covers most small and mid-size sites.
-Storage and query costs are negligible for properties under 1 million pageviews per month.
-The cost is skill: SQL proficiency, Google Cloud setup, and ongoing pipeline maintenance.
+For a property under 1 million pageviews a month, storage and query costs round to nothing.
+What you pay in is SQL, Google Cloud setup, and a pipeline someone has to keep running.

-Select the analysis you need, and see where it actually works after your retention window expires:
+Pick the analysis you need and see where it still works once your retention window passes:

 WHICH REPORTS STILL WORK?